'Let the good times roll': billionaire Elon Musk tweets on first morning as new Twitter boss | Business

 The deal’s closing removes a cloud of uncertainty that has hung over Twitter’s business, employees and shareholders for much of the year, the CNN commented.

-After initially agreeing to buy the company in April, Musk spent months attempting to get out of the deal, first citing concerns about the number of bots on the platform and later allegations raised by a company whistleblower.
+After initially agreeing to buy the company in April, Musk, the world's richest person with a net worth of about USD 250 billion, spent months attempting to get out of the deal, first citing concerns about the number of bots on the platform and later allegations raised by a company whistleblower.

+The Tesla CEO has said he thinks Twitter should be more “reluctant to delete things” and ''very cautious with permanent bans.''
+Musk seems to be keen on bringing back one of Twitter’s most prominent former users: Donald Trump.

+“I do think it was not correct to ban Donald Trump, I think that was a mistake,” Musk said in May.
+The former US president has said he does not want to rejoin Twitter and will instead remain on his own social media platform, Truth Social.

 Agrawal, 38, was appointed Twitter CEO in November last year after the social media site’s co-founder Jack Dorsey had stepped down.